About This Chapter

 1. Child Labor in China: History, Laws & Facts

-China has one of the largest populations in the world, and accordingly one of the highest populations of children in the world.
+China has one of the largest populations in the world, and accordingly one of the largest populations of children in the world.
 In this lesson, we'll talk about child labor as it applies to China historically and today, and see what it means to be a child in a nation of 1.3 billion people.

 2. Child Labor in Developing Countries